©1997-2017 Amelia Earhart

 of Commerce that is now raising funds to build a Museum-Hangar for it at its municipal airport.
 Atchison of course, was Amelia's

 birthplace and original hometown.
-Grace McGuire was friends with Grace Muriel Earhart Morrissey, Amelia's sister, and as a
+Grace McGuire was friends with Grace Muriel Earhart Morrissey, Amelia's sister, (see photo

-tribute to their shared namesakes, Grace named her Lockheed "Muriel."
-Grace was born in Scotland and raised there
+below) and as a tribute to their shared namesakes, Grace named her Lockheed "Muriel."
+Grace was born in Scotland

-Irene Craigmile Bolam come and go through its rear entrance.
-Into the 2000s, Grace had planned a world flight adventure in
+occasionally see Irene Craigmile Bolam come and go through its rear entrance.
+Into the 2000s, Grace had planned a world flight

-'Muriel' with Larry Heller, the original Irene Craigmile's 1934 born son to serve as her flight navigator.
-The flight never
+adventure in 'Muriel' with Larry Heller, the original Irene Craigmile's 1934 born son to serve as her flight navigator.

 Above, Victor Laszlo and Ilsa Lund are aboard this Lockheed Electra

-report is, "ceiling unlimited."
-The movie premiered five years after Amelia Earhart and Fred Noonan went missing
+by Michael Curtiz, premiered five years after Amelia Earhart and Fred Noonan went missing in Amelia's Electra.

-calls the investigative research of Joe Gervais and Tod Swindell, ""Just the tip of the Iceberg.""
+calls the investigative research of Gervais and Swindell, ""Just the tip of the Iceberg.""

 "All the evidence all put together, I feel like she [Amelia]